AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Each such variable is listed on its own line along with its current value.
 Change the current value by clicking on it and selecting the new value among the ones that pop up.
-GPS doesn't remember the value from one session to the next: the variables' initial values come from the project files themselves (where you can specify a default value) or from the environment in which GPS is started, just as would be the case when spawning command
+GPS does not remember the value from one session to the next: the variables' initial values come from the project files themselves (where you can specify a default value) or from the environment in which GPS is started, just as would be the case when spawning command